 With a myriad of rankings by publications such as The American Lawyer, the Financial Times, and Chambers, Weil’s standing as one of the world’s most prestigious firms is unquestioned.
-In 2014, Weil won more than 50 awards in the United States alone, including 33 partners across Weil’s U.S. offices receiving 44 awards for their exemplary achievements.
+In 2015, Weil won more than 50 awards in the United States alone, including 33 partners across Weil’s U.S. offices receiving 44 awards for their exemplary achievements.
 Some highlights for 2015 include:

 Major M&A Mojo

-- Facebook in its $16 billion acquisition of WhatsApp.
+- Verizon in its $4.4 billion acquisition of AOL Inc.

-Weil litigation capabilities include everything from antitrust, securities and complex commercial litigation and from employment to environmental litigation, Weil’s global litigation practice provides clients with innovative legal advice in all major substantive areas of the law.
+Weil litigation capabilities include everything from antitrust, securities and complex commercial litigation to employment and environmental litigation, and everything in between.
+Weil’s global litigation practice provides clients with innovative legal advice in all major substantive areas of the law.
 Our expertise was highlighted by Law360, which named us a “Class Action Practice Group of the Year” for 2015.
 Exciting recent representations include:

-- Procter & Gamble in a significant victory in a long-running products liability multi-district litigation in which hundreds of plaintiffs alleged that their use of Fixodent denture cream caused neurologic injury.
+- Procter & Gamble, makers of Fixodent denture cream, in multi-district litigation where plaintiffs alleged that their use of Fixodent denture cream caused neurologic injury

 Weil has an unparalleled track record of obtaining antitrust clearance in “bet-the-company” mergers, acquisitions, and joint ventures.
 In the healthcare/life sciences sector alone, Weil is advising on more than $230 billion in deals, which includes four of the top ten megadeals for the sector in 2015: Pfizer/Allergan, Teva/Allergan, Abbvie/Pharmacyclics, and Walgreens/RiteAid.
 In another headline-grabbing deal, Weil is advising Staples Inc. on antitrust aspects, along with corporate & shareholder aspects, in its proposed $6.3 billion acquisition of Office Depot.
-And the team is versatile: for example, we advised Farmers Insurance in the lead case in an auto body shop antirust multidistrict litigation.

 Weil’s preeminent Intellectual Property practice is regularly engaged in highly-sophisticated licensing, outsourcing, diligence and other projects for a roster of clients that reads like a Who’s Who of top life sciences, technology and media companies.
 The firm recently secured victories for: